The EU building industry is entering a greener era driven by four major shifts

 26% of the primary energy needs are equally split between the cooling systems and all other energy needs not already mentioned (e.g. to heat water, etc.).
 Thanks to AGC’s added-value products, we are able to directly reduce this primary energy consumption for three of these categories: heating, cooling and artificial lighting.

-Last but not least, a study carried out by TNO for Glass for Europe indicates that a third of the EU’s 20% improvement in the EU's energy efficiency for 2020 could be achieved by replacing the regular glazed areas in European buildings with these advanced glazings.
+Last but not least, a study carried out by TNO for Glass for Europe indicates that up to 42% of the EU’s 2030 energy efficiency target could be achieved by installing high-performance glazing.

 2. Glass for Europe is the trade association for Europe's manufacturers of building, automotive, and transport glass, all derived from the base material known as flat glass (http://www.glassforeurope.com)